 Temporary wild fall Chinook regulations are in effect starting Aug.
 1 for salmon anglers fishing in Coos Bay.
 Anglers cannot harvest no more than one (1) adult wild Chinook salmon daily / five (5) for the period of Aug 1 – Dec 31 from all waters of Coos River basin, Floras Creek/New River, and Sixes River.
 See specific rules for Floras/New River and Sixes.

 Trout fishing in streams and rivers is open through Oct.
-31. Anglers may use bait in streams and rivers above tidewater starting Sept.
-1.
+31. With the recent rains, sea run cutthroat trout will begin to move out of tidewater and into the lower reaches of the major rivers.
+Anglers may use bait in streams and rivers above tidewater starting Se

 Website Hosting and Design provided by TECK.net